 Plants are in constant interactions with a large diversity of microorganisms, that belong to various biological kingdoms including archaea, bacteria, fungi and protista.
 In nature, these inter-kingdom interactions can be both cooperative and detrimental to the host-plants.
 Our major research focus is to understand the dynamics of inter-kingdom microbiome-interactions and how it affects the crop production.
 We use cutting-edge culture-independent (metagenomics, metatranscriptomics and metabolomics) and culture-dependent (culturomics) methods combined with computational biology.
 We especially employ a systematics-based approach, so that we can identify individual organisms involved in these interactions, their biological functions, impacts on neighboring niches, and metabolic activity.

-We are currently recruiting graduate students with keen interest in understanding how inter-kingdom interactions between microorganisms affect plant health.
-Visit the "current research" page for more information on the research themes.
+Although we are currently not recruiting graduate students, potential candidates with keen interest in understanding how inter-kingdom interactions between microorganisms affect plant health are encouraged to visit the "current research" page for more information on the research themes.
 For more information contact Dr Sanjay Antony-Babu (sanjay[at]tamu.edu).